Have you ever had a sense that God has given you a vision of some completed project, a mission to complete, or a direction for a new chapter in life?

 - Would the fulfillment of the vision accomplish the purposes of God the Father as clearly revealed in Scripture?
 (See John 14:12-14, 15:8)

 - Is it in God’s time?

 - Are there actual objective confirmations such as open doors or beckoning signs?

-- Does the vision move of itself in God’s power toward partial or total fulfillment?
-Does the vision carry the visionary or does the visionary carry the vision?
+- Does it move of itself in God’s power toward partial or total fulfillment?
+Does it carry the visionary or does the visionary carry the vision?

 Always in vision, there is the element of risk.
-There are some cases when one will really not know whether a vision is from the Lord, until it is tested.
+There are some cases when one will really not know whether it is from the Lord, until it is tested.
 That is, one must take the risk of obedience.

 We may be wrong, but will not know until taking the risk of trying.
 It may also cost you everything that you have as found in Jesus’ parable of the Pearl of Great Price, (Matthew 13:45-46).